For Windows, unzip the full version to any folder and run ImageTrans.exe. For Mac, drag the app in the dmg file to Application.

 In addition, ImageTrans supports exporting as PSDs.

 If you want to modify a style, click the style to load the settings and then click Add when the setting is done.
 Remember to delete the original style.
 The first style will be the default style.
+You can right-click above the style to sort and delete it, and right-click in the blank space of the list to import styles from another project.

 Because Photoshop requires a special font name, it needs to be obtained from PS.
 The way is to create a new picture in PS, create a text box, set the font you want, and complete the text editing operation, letting the text box in non-editing status.
 Then click Read in ImageTrans.
 Non-Windows systems have to use readFont.jsx scripts.